 Granulated sugar.
 Granulated sugar, also known as regular sugar or white sugar, is refined sugar that food processors whiten and grind into a size similar to table salt.
 It is commonly used in baking recipes.

 Superfine sugar.
-Sometimes referred to as caster sugar, superfine sugar is processed similarly to white table sugar, but the sugar refinery grinds superfine sugar into a smaller particle than regular table sugar.
+Sometimes referred to as caster sugar, superfine sugar is processed similarly to white table sugar, but the sugar refinery grinds superfine sugar into smaller particles than regular table sugar.
 Superfine sugar is frequently used in desserts such as meringue, mousse and whipped cream.
 It's also popular for sweetening cold drinks, like iced tea or lemonade, because the fine crystals dissolve much faster than table sugar.

 Powdered sugar.
 Also known as confectioners' sugar, powdered sugar consists of finely ground white sugar mixed with a small amount of cornstarch.
 Frosting, icing and cream-based desserts often contain it since it dissolves rapidly.